expfactory/expfactory/docs/pages/2-usage.md

 Importantly, any labels that you added to the `%labels` section of a custom recipe will appear here.

 ## Create an Instance
 You can think of the container like a template, and an "instance" as a full fledged running application that is generated based on the template.
 This means that you will want to start an instance of your container, which will carry it's own namespace and run the web server.
 The general commands that are important are to start and stop instances, we will use `singularity instance.start` and  `singularity instance.stop`.
 Importantly, you need to choose a folder on your local machine to put experiment data (`/tmp/data`), and bind it to the data folder in the instance (`/scif/data`).
+This means it will persist on our local machine even when the instance is stopped.
 You will also want to name your instance, we are calling it `web1`

 ```
 mkdir -p /tmp/data